Ashley Williams Finds Serenity, Success, Accolades at Northeast

 As a professional “ninja-in-residence,” Ashley Williams (D.C. ’20) used to teach children to maneuver obstacle courses at the Brooklyn Zoo.
 She was, after all, a two-time competitor on “American Ninja Warrior,” the popular, high-octane TV series.

-In addition to being an intense competitor, Williams is a natural explorer, a self-professed “geek,” licensed massage therapist, business owner and certified personal trainer.
+In addition to being an intense competitor, Williams is a natural explorer, a self-professed “geek,” licensed massage therapist, certified personal trainer and business owner of Life Key Chiropractic in Arlington, Virginia.
 While attending Northeast she was also a student clerk at Walter Reed National Military Medical Center.

 Williams's desire to live pain free also established her professional path.
 A track star in high school, Williams suffered from hip and spinal pain that was frequent and often debilitating.